 - 1. Reference the "Reading Instructions" to complete The Western Heritage assignment. - 2.
-On the first day of class, you will take a multiple-choice test on the selected passage from The Western Heritage.
-On this test you can use HANDWRITTEN, unique notes that you took while reading the text.
+On the first day of class, students will take a multiple-choice test on the selected passage from The Western Heritage, in which they can use HANDWRITTEN, unique notes they took while reading the text.